oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 Similarly, you may override the default `serviceAccount` configuration value to specify a service account in the operator's namespace that the operator will use.
 If not specified, then it defaults to `default` (the namespace's default service account).
+For common use cases, the namespace `default` service account is sufficient.
 If you want to use a different service account (recommended), then you must create the operator's namespace and the service account before installing the operator Helm chart